-5.11 Choosing a Generated Code Style (C/D/Java only)
+5.11 Choosing a Generated Code Style

 There are three styles of code output to choose from.
 Code style affects the size and speed of the compiled binary.
 Changing code style does not require any change to the Ragel program.
 There are two table-driven formats and a goto driven format.